Back to Home

 Captain vs. Host: Key Differences

-| Aspect | Captain (PAYG) | Host (PREPAID) | |--------|----------------|----------------| | Payment | Each guest pays | Host pays all | | Seat control | Limited for self-pay guests | Full control | | Guest removal | Cannot remove self-pay | Can remove anyone | | Reassignment | Cannot reassign self-pay | Can reassign anyone | | Invitation method | Share purchase link | Direct assignment |
+| Aspect | Captain's Table | Prepaid Table | | :--- | :--- | :--- | | Payment | Each guest pays | Host pays for all seats upfront | | Seat Control | Limited for self-pay guests | Full control over all guests | | Guest Removal | Cannot remove self-pay guests | Can remove any guest | | Reassignment | Cannot reassign self-pay guests | Can reassign any guest | | Invitation Method | Share purchase link | Direct assignment |

 Still need help?
 Contact the event organizers directly.